-For awhile I considered it.
-Five hundred dollars [$372 USD] was about double what I had in my bank account at the time.
+For awhile I considered it. $500 was about double what I had in my bank account at the time.
 Plus there was something kind of hot about the idea of people paying to watch me jerk off.
-At that age, I was caught somewhere between the indie rock and emo aesthetic, svelte with long hair.
+At that age I was caught somewhere between the indie rock and emo aesthetic, svelte with long hair.
 The look meant the creeps holding out in the dying days of Myspace would message my profile with lewd requests or suggestive flirtations.
 Why not try and turn that attention into money?
 What better way to make a quick buck?

-While I ultimately decided against it, there have been a handful of friends/peers who have gotten into camming and other sex work over the years.
+While I ultimately decided against it there have been a handful of friends/peers who have gotten into camming and other sex work over the years.
 The economics of the jobs always intrigued me.
-Was it really possible to make $500 [$372 USD] a day?
+Was it really possible to make five hundred dollars a day?
 What about overhead?
 Startup costs?
 Are the hours good?

 Recently while contemplating a hard pivot from freelance journalism I asked some cam models about the costs/benefits.
 You can read their answers below.

 I originally started my career in this industry as a nude/boudoir/lingerie model.
 It wasn’t until someone told me about camming that I knew what it was.
 I felt that because it was so similar to what I’ve already been doing in my modelling work…it just made sense.
 Work from home, channel my exhibitionism, connect and chat with hundreds of people from all over the world.
 It enticed me immediately.
 I did my homework before I dived in.
 I spent a couple nights watching other cam girls and reading cam-model info forums.
 Within this community we all tend to share resources.
 I found out what type of camera I would need for the best quality streaming, what were the best toys to invest in for shows, and how to set up my tip and goals.
 I started on My Free Cams.
 The site has no up-front fee, but all cam sites do take a percentage of the models earnings.
 I submitted my ID for age verification and started days later.